What are books with buzz you might ask? Or maybe you won’t. Maybe you just inherently understand the concept of buzz and things having said buzz.

-My First Reaction: I meannnnn, it kind of feels like the twist is giving away in the blurb???
-But this book has so many people reading it and so many solid reviews that maybe I’m wrong and it still has a bunch of tricks up its
+My Fucking Thoughts: I meannnnn, it kind of feels like the twist is giving away in the blurb???
+But this book has so many people reading it, and so many solid reviews, that maybe I’m wrong and it still has a bunch of tricks up its

 sleeves pages.
 Truth is, I’m a little burned out on domestic thrillers so there is a very good chance I’m not going to like this as much as everyone else.
 Domestic thrillers have a high bar to reach with me because the genre is flooded.
 It has gotten tougher to surprise me, thrill me or shock me.
 Let’s see what you got, Pretty Face.

 🔪The Death of Mrs. Westaway by Ruth Ware